QA-repository/CPR-Automation/README.md

 11. Edit a user
 12. Delete a user

-Later I will add payment automation to it
+Later I will add payment automation to it since it has a captcha and it needs to be disabled so that the payment can be automated